Radiotherapy for Benign Disease - Board Review Summary

 • Dupuytren / Ledderhose dose: 3 Gy x 5, repeat after 8-12 weeks, total 30 Gy.

-• Peyronie: consider only active painful plaques; evidence is non-randomized and spontaneous improvement confounds results.
+• Peyronie: consider only active painful plaques; curvature improvement is less reliable than pain relief.

 • HO prophylaxis: 7-8 Gy x 1 within 4h preop or 72h postop; RT prevents new bone, not mature HO.

-• Endocrine orbitopathy: active disease with ocular muscle dysfunction; classic 20 Gy / 10 but lower-dose schedules exist.
+• Thyroid eye disease: active disease with ocular muscle dysfunction; classic 20 Gy / 10 but lower-dose schedules and systemic alternatives exist.

-• Second malignancy counseling: small but not zero; age, field, organ proximity, and alternatives matter.
+• Second malignancy counseling: small but not zero; age, field, dose, organ proximity, and alternatives matter.

 CONSOLIDATED DOSE TABLE